growdigital/forestgarden.wales/content/tour.md

 ## What you will see on the tour

-{{< figure src="https://res.cloudinary.com/growdigital/image/upload/v1544027745/misty-wildlife-pond-26465730067.jpg" alt="Misty view on a sunny morning across pond, young orchard to establised trees" caption="Early morning looking eastward across the Wildlife Pond and newly established forest garden" >}}
+{{< figure src="https://res.cloudinary.com/growdigital/image/upload/v1551261223/cornus-crop-42141134465.jpg" alt="Photo of curved hedge, polytunnel, meadow and hills in distance" caption="View of the Cornus hedge, Fruit Triangle and polytunnel" >}}

 1. Half an acre of newly planted coppice, designed for firewood, poles and posts
 2. One acre greenfield site of the planned Ornamental Maintenance-free Garden (OMG); discussion of windbreaks, access, utilities, fencing and planning